-The primary reason that a trader would consider the iron condor strategy, compared with other low volatility options strategies, is that it allows the trader to collect two sets of premiums, instead of just one.
+The primary reason that a trader would consider the iron condor strategy, compared with other low volatility options strategies, is that it typically allows the trader to generate a larger net credit for the same risk.
 However, it's important to realize that there are additional costs associated with option strategies that call for multiple purchases and sales of options, as is the case with an iron condor—due to there being four "legs" of the trade.

 The objective of the iron condor

 Traders who think an underlying security’s price will not move much by expiration and want to limit their risk could consider constructing an iron condor.
-The benefit of this strategy, as previously state, is that it allows a trader to collect two sets of premiums—one for selling the credit call spread and one for selling the credit put spread.
+The benefit of this strategy, as previously stated, is that it generally allows a trader to generate a larger premium, while limiting potential loss.
 Additionally, the margin requirement to support the position is limited to just one spread, allowing for a higher potential return on investment.